Topic

 Actionable Takeaways

-- ✓Do not consume caffeine for the first 90 minutes after you wake up.
+- ✓Do not consume caffeine for the first 90 minutes after waking up.

-- ✓Prioritize hydration by making water the first liquid that crosses your lips in the morning.
+- ✓Make water the first liquid that crosses your lips in the morning.

-- ✓Wait for your natural adrenaline and cortisol levels to drop before having your coffee to get a "bigger bang for your buck."
+- ✓Wait for your natural adrenaline and cortisol levels to drop before introducing caffeine to maximize its stimulatory effect.

 Top Episodes — Ranked by Insight (1)